Navy STA-21: Seaman to Admiral Commissioning Program (2025)

 Additional Program Requirements

-Only Active Component members are eligible.
+Only Active Component sailors can apply.
 Reserve Component members are not eligible.

-For Designator 1180, applicants must have the Navy enlisted classification (NEC) of O26A or O23A and have not started their Leading Petty Officer (LPO) milestone.
+For Designator 1180, applicants must have NEC O26A or O23A and must not have started their Leading Petty Officer (LPO) milestone.
+Waivers go to the NSW Enlisted Community Manager (BUPERS-324) and must be approved by the NSW Program Management Office (OPNAV N137).

 Waivers